educational-resources-and-services/bibletags-widget/README.md

 ## About

-*Original language Bible study for everyone.*
+*Original language Bible study for everyone, in every language.*

 Vision: That every Christian might have free access to the Bible tagged to the original Hebrew, Aramaic and Greek with parsing and lexical information—all in their own language.